001eander/is-try/README.md

-I'm is-try
+I'm Tang Tao.

-Learning to make softwares
+I'm learning to make beautiful softwares.

-Contact me with yrr.tt@qq.com
+Contact me with yrr.tt@qq.com if you need.